moleculerjs/site/source/docs/0.14/testing.md

 });
 ```

 To test the service two things are `required`: the `ServiceBroker` class and the schema of the service that is going to be tested.
-Next thing to do is to create a instance of `ServiceBroker` and, after that, create the actual instance of the service.
+Next thing to do is to create an instance of `ServiceBroker` and, after that, create the actual instance of the service.
 Then Jest's `beforeAll()` helper function is used that starts the service broker and, after all tests are complete, the broker is stopped with the `afterAll()`.

 With this setup in place we are ready to write the actual tests.

-> TIP: Disable the logs, by passing `logger` to `false` params during `broker` creation, to avoid polluting the console.
+> TIP: Disable the logs, by setting `logger` to `false` during `broker` creation, to avoid polluting the console.

 ## Unit Tests